sunfounder/pironman5/docs/source/index.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-Pironman 5 - NVMe M.2 SSD PCIe Mini PC Case for Raspberry Pi 5
+|link_pironman5| - NVMe M.2 SSD PCIe Mini PC Case for Raspberry Pi 5
 ================================================================================

-Thanks for choosing our |link-pironman5|.
+Thanks for choosing our |link_pironman5|.

 .. .. note::
 ..
 This document is available in the following languages.